VoltDB/meshmonitor/README.md

     histogram_buckets_as_distributions: true
 ```

 A Datadog dashboard specific to meshmonitor is available.
-You you can import it
+You can import it
 from [json file](dashboards/datadog.json).

 ## Running From a Jar

-Use the following command to run meshmonitor from a jar file:
+Use the following command to run meshmonitor from the jar file:

 ```shell
 java -jar meshmonitor.jar <ARGS>